Electronics, GPIO, and Sensors

 Enabling Interfaces

-Use raspi-config or equivalent configuration menu when needed:
+Use raspi-config or the equivalent configuration menu when needed:

 sudo raspi-config